-Also explain to them that a bullet is a small symbol used to mark each item in a list and how bullets addition and numbering can be done.
+Also explain to them that a bullet is a small symbol used to mark each item in a list and how bullets can be added and numbering can be done.

 Show the students the method of adding bullets or numbers to the items in a list.